Mabul Island

 Location

-Mabul is one of hundreds of islands off the mainland from the coastal town of Semporna.
-It is located in the tropical marine waters of the Coral Triangle, an area between Malaysia, Indonesia and Philippines known as the ‘Amazon of the seas’ and recognized by WWF as the global centre of marine biodiversity.
+Mabul is one of dozens of islands reachable from Semporna, a coastal town in the Malaysian state of Sabah in North Borneo.
+The island is located in the tropical marine waters of the Coral Triangle, an area between Malaysia, Indonesia and Philippines known as the ‘Amazon of the seas’, recognized by WWF as the global centre of marine biodiversity.

 Nearby islands